tjhickey724/discrete_math/courses/cs29a_fall23.md

 ## Lesson 26: Thu 11/2 <br> _Induction_
 * We introduce the concept of Proof by [Induction](https://github.com/tjhickey724/discrete_math/blob/main/notes/sequences/induction.md) and use it to prove closed form expression for series elements defined recursively are correct.

+# Week 19

+## Lesson 27
+* We finish up our study of [sequences](https://github.com/tjhickey724/discrete_math/tree/main/notes/sequences)
+* We give some examples of recursion equations that arise in the study of algorithms (Priority Queues and AVL Trees)
+* We give a brief introduction to Generating Functions